chaowss/mac-auto-typer/README.md

 # mac-auto-typer
 Auto typing with key binds for mac.
-Used by content team to simulate keypresses.

 # instructions
 - clone the repository locally